Shah Nawaz Khan (general)

-Shah Nawaz Khan (January 1914 – 9 December 1983) was an Indian politician who served as an officer in the Indian National Army (INA) during World War II.
+Major General Shah Nawaz Khan (January 1914 – 9 December 1983) was an Indian politician who served as an officer in the Indian National Army (INA) during World War II.

 He was profoundly influenced by Subhas Chandra Bose's speeches asking POWs to join the Indian National Army and to fight for a free India, Khan led the army into North-Eastern India, seizing Kohima and Imphal which were held briefly by the INA under the authority of the Japanese.
 In December 1944, Shah Nawaz Khan was appointed Commander of the 1st Division at Mandalay.

 After the war, he was tried, convicted for treason, and sentenced to death in a public court-martial carried out by the British Indian Army.
 The sentence was commuted by the Commander-in-chief of the Indian Army following unrest and protests in India.

 After the trial, Khan declared that he would henceforth follow the path of non-violence espoused by Mahatama Gandhi and joined the Congress party.
 Having successfully contested the first Lok Sabha in 1952 from Meerut, Khan had an illustrious parliamentary career.
 He was elected four times to the Lok Sabha from Meerut constituency in 1951, 1957, 1962 and 1971.

 Early life and education

 As he states in his autobiography, Khan was born into a Punjabi Janjua Rajput family on 24 January 1914 in Matore, a village now in the Rawalpindi District of Pakistan.
 His father Lt.
-Tikka Khan served in the British Indian Army for some 30 years, being associated with the 58th Vaughan's Rifles (Frontier Force) military unit, other relatives having also served in the armed forces, Shah Nawaz Khan writing that his family might have been "the most miltarized" in India.
+Tikka Khan served in the British Indian Army for some 30 years, being associated with the 58th Vaughan's Rifles (Frontier Force) military unit, other relatives having also served in the armed forces, Shah Nawaz Khan writing that his family might have been "the most militarized" in India.

 He was the cousin of Bollywood actor Shah Rukh Khan's father Mir Taj Mohammed Khan, although according to Shah Rukh Khan his paternal grandfather, Mir Jan Muhammad Khan, was an ethnic Pashtun from Afghanistan.
 However, Shah Rukh Khan's cousins, who still live in Peshawar, have refuted the notion that the family is Pashtun or that his grandfather moved from Afghanistan, as they speak Hindko, a dialect of Punjabi.
 (Note: Although the mother of Shahrukh Khan was reported to be the adopted daughter of Shah Nawaz, the Indian Army denied those reports.
 According to Khan, his father was the cousin of Shah Nawaz.)

 Other relatives served in the Pakistan Army, including his nephew Lieutenant-General (r) Zaheer-ul-Islam, who was the Director-General of the ISI between 2012 and 2014.

 He got his military education at the Prince of Wales Royal Indian Military College.
 He was commissioned into the 14th Punjab Regiment.